Rebecca R. Benefiel Professor of Classics

 - “Gladiators, Greetings, and Poetry: Graffiti in first century Pompeii,” Scribbling Through History: Comparative Studies of Graffiti from Ancient Egypt Onwards, edited by C. Ragazzoli, O. Harmansah, and C. Salvador, Bloomsbury.

 The Joy of Writing.
-Roman Culture and Ancient Graffiti in Pompeii
+Roman Culture and Ancient Graffiti in Pompeii and Herculaneum

 Honors and Awards

 Invited Research Scholar, Universität Heidelberg (SFB 933 Materiale Textkulturen), 2013

 State of Virginia (SCHEV) Outstanding Faculty Award, 2011

 National Endowment for the Humanities, Scholarly Editions and Translations Award, 2018-2020